martinnirtl/dotfiles/README.md

 # Dotfiles

-Run the following command to initialize the system using this repository based on `chezmoi`.
+Run the following command to initialize the macOS system using this repository based on `chezmoi`.
 No git-cloning required, just run the command:

 ```sh
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/martinnirtl/dotfiles/main/init.sh)"